Hikae Tattoo :

 In the left hikae, already done, the central design element is a rooster.
 In the Chinese zodiac, people born in the year of the rooster are considered deep thinkers and loners, whose emotions can swing from high to low.
 With its sometimes flowing and arching tail feathers and its red-colored head comb, Buddhists have associated it with pride and passion while Japanese Shintoists show it on a drum as a call to prayer.

-Hikae Tattoo Design by Greg JamesSource URL: http://notgaptek.blogspot.com/2009/02/hike-tattoo.html
+Hikae Tattoo Design by Greg JamesSource URL: https://notgaptek.blogspot.com/2009/02/hike-tattoo.html

 Visit not gaptek for Daily Updated Hairstyles Collection